wvwwvwwv/scalable-concurrent-containers/README.md

 0.5.8

 * Optimize [`HashMap`](#HashMap) and [`HashSet`](#HashSet).
-* Fix a problem with `retain` methods erasing some entries satisfying the given predicate.
+* Fix a problem with the `retain` method erasing some entries satisfying the given predicate.

 0.5.7